HomeLatest NewsEnterprise ITGoogle partners with Airtel to push G Suite among SMBs in India

 Preferred Source of Google

-In order to reach out to large number of (SMBs) with its collaboration products and services, Google Cloud has partnered with Bharati .
+In order to reach out to large number of small and medium business () with its products and services, Google Cloud has partnered with Bharati Airtel.

 “The combination of G Suite’s collaboration and productivity tools with Airtel’s digital business offerings will help accelerate digital innovations for thousands of Indian businesses,” said Thomas Kurian, CEO of Google Cloud.